-Quality Management Line(s) of Authority and Accountability

-- Georgia Department of Community Health (DCH)

-DCH is accountable for HCBS programs.
-DCH operates the HCBS Waiver Programs through its Division of Medical Assistance Plans.
+Quality Management Line(s) of Authority and Accountability - Georgia Department of Community Health (DCH) DCH is accountable for HCBS programs.
+DCH operates the HCBS Waiver Programs through its Policy and Provider Services Unit.

-- Medical Assistance Plans (Service Administration and Delivery /HCBS Administration)

-Administration is responsible for the quality of the operations and services to individuals served by HBCS programs.
+- Medical Assistance Plans (Policy and Provider Service /HCBS Administration) Administration is responsible for the quality of the operations and services to individuals served by HBCS programs.
 Administration ensures that HCBS providers work toward improving quality while enhancing safety, resource utilization and fiscal accountability.

-Quality Review Committee (QRC)
+- Quality Review Committee (QRC)

-QRC is an advisory committee, accountable for overseeing and providing feedback to the Medicaid Agency administration regarding quality and safety priorities and proposed improvement undertakings to achieve established goals.
+QRC is an advisory committee, accountable for overseeing, monitoring and providing feedback to administration regarding the setting of quality and safety priorities and the improvement undertakings to achieve established goals.
 The committee meets quarterly to review reports, provide recommendations and feedback on the effectiveness of performance improvement activity.

-Membership of the QRC includes:
+Membership of the QRC include:

-DCH: Deputy Director, Service Administration; Director, Specialty Services; Deputy Director, Performance and Care Management Division or designee; Director of Waiver Programs or designee; Director of Health Information and Analytics or designee; Director of Medicaid Coordination

-DBHDD: Director, Division of Developmental Disabilities or designee; Director, Division of Performance Management and Quality Improvement or designee

-OIG: Inspector General or designee

-Advocacy Organizations: Advocates representing elderly and disabled individuals (2)

-Providers: Personal support provider and residential provider (4)

-Waiver Members: Home and Community Based Services waiver recipients (2)
+DCH: Assistant Chief, Policy and Provider Services; Assistant Chief, Performance, Quality and Outcome or designee; Director of Waiver Programs or designee; Director of Health Information and Analytics or designee DBHDD: Director, Division of Developmental Disabilities or designee; Director, Division of Performance Management and Quality Improvement or designee OIG: Inspector General or designee Advocacy Organizations: Advocates representing elderly and disabled individuals (2) Providers: Personal support provider and residential provider (4) Waiver Members: Home and Community Based Services waiver recipients (2)